 If no output file is specified, it will print to stdout.
-If no input specified, it reads form stdin.
+If not input specified, it reads form stdin.
 Help with options can be retrieved at any time by running htmlmin -h:

 '''

 htmlmin -h

-usage: htmlmin [-h] [-c] [-s] [--remove-all-empty-space]
+usage: htmlmin [-h] [-c] [-s] [--remove-all-empty-space] [-H] [-k] [-p [TAG [TAG ...

-[--keep-optional-attribute-quotes] [-H] [-k] [-a PRE_ATTR]

-[-p [TAG [TAG ...]]] [-e ENCODING]
+→]]] [-e ENCODING]

 [INPUT] [OUTPUT]

 Minify HTML

 positional arguments:

-INPUT
+TNPUT

 File path to html file to minify.
 Defaults to stdin.

 OUTPUT

 File path to output to.
 Defaults to stdout.

 optional arguments:

 -h, --help

 show this help message and exit

 -c, --remove-comments

 When set, comments will be removed.
-They can be kept on an,
+They can be kept on an

 →individual basis

 by starting them with a '!': <!--! comment -->.
 The '!' will,

 \hookrightarrowbe removed from

 the final output.
 If you want a '!' as the leading character

 →of your comment,

 put two of them: <!--!! comment -->.

 -s, --remove-empty-space

-When set, this removes empty space betwen tags in certain.
+When set, this removes empty space betwen tags in certain,

 ⇔cases.

-Specifically, it will remove empty space if and only if there,
+Specifically, it will remove empty space if and only if there

 →a newline

 character occurs within the space.
 Thus, code like

 'x y' will be left alone, but code

 ⇒such as

 . . .

 </head>

 <body>

-. . . '

 will become '...</head><body>...'.
-Note that this CAN break
+Note that this CAN break,

 -your

 html if you spread two inline tags over two lines.
 Use with,

-⇔caution.

-'''

-'''
+⇒caution.

 --remove-all-empty-space

 When set, this removes ALL empty space betwen tags.
-WARNING:..
+WARNING:

 →this can and

 likely will cause unintended consequences.
 For instance, 'X

->Y'!
+→ Y'

 will become 'XY'.
-Putting whitespace along with
+Putting whitespace along with,

 →other text will

 avoid this problem.
 Only use if you are confident in the

 →result.
 Whitespace is

-not removed from inside of tags, thus ' ' will...
+not removed from inside of tags, thus ' ' will

-\rightarrowbe left alone.
+→be left alone.

---keep-optional-attribute-quotes

-When set, this keeps all attribute quotes, even if they are.

-→optional.
+'''

+'''

 -H, --in-head

-If you are parsing only a fragment of HTML, and the fragment
+If you are parsing only a fragment of HTML, and the fragment...

-\hookrightarrowoccurs in the
+→occurs in the

 head of the document, setting this will remove some extra

-\rightarrowwhitespace.

--k, --keep-pre-attr
+→whitespace.

-HTMLMin supports the propietary attribute 'pre' that can be
+-k, --keep-pre-attr HTMLMin supports the propietary attribute 'pre' that can be.

-\rightarrowadded to elements
+→added to elements

 to prevent minification.
 This attribute is removed by default.

 → Set this flag to

 keep the 'pre' attributes in place.

 -a PRE_ATTR, --pre-attr PRE_ATTR

-The attribute htmlmin looks for to find blocks of HTML that...
+The attribute htmlmin looks for to find blocks of HTML that,

 →it should not

 minify.
 This attribute will be removed from the HTML unless '-

-⊶k' is
+\hookrightarrowk' is

 specified.
 Defaults to 'pre'.
-You can also prefix individual

-→tag attributes

-with ''{pre_attr}-'' to prevent the contents of the

-→individual attribute from

-being changed.

 -p [TAG [TAG ...]], --pre-tags [TAG [TAG ...]]

-By default, the contents of 'pre', and 'textarea' tags are
+By default, the contents of 'pre', and 'textarea' tags are.

-\rightarrowleft unminified.
+→left unminified.

 You can specify different tags using the --pre-tags option.

-\hookrightarrow 'script' and 'style'
+→'script' and 'style'

 tags are always left unmininfied.

 -e ENCODING, --encoding ENCODING

 Encoding to read and write with.
 Default 'utf-8'.

 '''